 HIV testing is the gateway to entry into the HIV care continuum and supports access to HIV prevention services, including voluntary medical male circumcision (VMMC) (WHO 2012).
-Over the last decade, the availability of HIV testing services (HTS) has evolved from primarily facility-based to widespread availability of community-based HTS, including home-based and mobile HTS (Baggaley, Hensen et al. 2012, Suthar, Ford et al. 2013).
+Over the last decade, the availability of HIV testing services (HTS) has evolved from primarily facility-based to the widespread availability of community-based HTS, including home-based and mobile HTS (Baggaley et al. 2012; Suthar et al. 2013).
 As a consequence, the proportion of individuals testing for HIV has increased globally (WHO 2015).
-In Zambia alone, 80% of women and 64% of men reported evertesting for HIV in 2013/14 compared to 39% and 12%, respectively, in 2007 (CSO 2009, 2014).
-In Zambia, as in other countries with a high burden of HIV, there remains, however, a need for alternative strategies to provide HTS to reach individuals unaware of their HIV status, and allow for repeat testing to keep knowledge of HIV status up-to-date.
+In Zambia alone, 80% of women and 64% of men reported ever testing for HIV in 2013/2014 compared to 39% and 12%, respectively, in 2007 (CSO 2009; CSO and ICF Interational 2014).
+However, in Zambia, as in other countries with a high burden of HIV, there remains a need for alternative strategies to provide HTS to individuals unaware of their HIV status and allow for repeat testing to keep knowledge of status up-to-date.

 HIV self-testing (HIVST) is a novel strategy to increase and maintain knowledge of HIV status.
-HIVST is expected to reach individuals not accessing currently available HTS by providing increased autonomy regarding when and where to test, and greater confidentiality (Choko, Desmond et al. 2011, Napierala Mavedzenge, Baggaley et al. 2013).
+HIVST is expected to reach individuals who do not access available HTS by providing increased autonomy regarding when and where to test, and greater confidentiality (Choko et al. 2011; Napierala Mavedzenge et al. 2013).
 HIVST may also provide a more acceptable option for annual repeat testing among individuals with a history of testing for HIV.
-Community-based distribution of HIVST kits has the potential to be a cost-effective strategy for delivering HTS (Brown, Djimeu et al. 2014, Cambiano, Napierala Mavedzenge et al. 2014, Johnson, Baggaley et al. 2014).
+Community-based distribution of HIVST kits has the potential to be a cost-effective strategy for delivering HTS (Brown et al. 2014; Cambiano et al. 2014; Johnson et al. 2014).

-In Malawi, HIVST has been shown to be feasible, acceptable and the preferred choice for future repeat testing among individuals who report previously testing for HIV (Choko, Desmond et al. 2011).
-The provision of HIVST through resident volunteer-counsellors, allowed 77% of community members to test using an HIV self-test (Choko, MacPherson et al. 2014, Choko, MacPherson et al. 2015).
-By the end of two years, HIVST uptake was highest among individuals aged 16-19 years and males (Choko, MacPherson et al. 2014).
-Among couples, qualitative research found that HIVST encouraged partner testing and disclosure (Kumwenda, Munthali et al. 2014, Masters, Agot et al. 2016).
-There remain, however, concerns regarding the potential for social harms, and the implications for post-test counselling and linkage to care (Makusha, Knight et al. 2015, Martínez Pérez, Cox et al. 2016).
+In Malawi, HIVST has been shown to be feasible, acceptable and the preferred choice for future repeat testing among individuals who report previously testing for HIV (Choko et al. 2011).
+The provision of HIVST through resident volunteer counselors allowed 77 per cent of community members to use an HIV self-test (Choko et al. 2014, 2015).
+By the end of two years, HIVST uptake was highest among individuals aged 16-19 years and males (Choko et al. 2014).
+Among couples, qualitative research found that HIVST encouraged partner testing and disclosure (Kumwenda et al. 2014; Masters et al. 2016).
+However, concerns remain regarding the potential for social harms, and the implications for post-test counseling and linkage to care (Makusha et al. 2015; Martínez Pérez et al. 2016).

 To date, few studies have evaluated the impact of strategies to deliver HIVST.
-In particular, there is no evidence of whether the door-to-door offer of the choice of HIV testing using an oral HIV self-test or lay counsellor-administered finger-prick rapid HIV (finger-prick HIV testing) increases uptake of HTS relative to an offer of finger-prick HIV testing alone.
-Studies have shown that the door-to-door delivery of HTS by lay counsellors is an effective strategy for reaching populations, and that men found at home are as likely to accept an offer of HTS as women (Sabapathy, van den Bergh et al. 2012).
-The strategy removes numerous barriers to accessing facility-based services, including direct and opportunity costs of going to the health facility, stigma associated with being seen at a health facility and the perception that health facilities are "female" spaces (Sabapathy, van den Bergh et al. 2012, Musheke, Ntalasha et al. 2013, Suthar, Ford et al. 2013, Hensen, Lewis et al. 2015).
+In particular, there is no evidence of whether the door-to-door offer of choice in HIV testing using an oral HIV self-test or lay counselor-administered finger-prick rapid HIV testing (finger-prick HIV testing) increases uptake of HTS relative to an offer of finger-prick HIV testing alone.
+Studies have shown that the door-to-door delivery of HTS by lay counselors is an effective strategy for reaching populations, and that men found at home are as likely to accept an offer of HTS as women (Sabapathy et al. 2012).
+The strategy removes numerous barriers to accessing facility-based services, including direct and opportunity costs of going to the health facility, stigma associated with being seen at a health facility and the perception that health facilities are female spaces (Sabapathy et al. 2012; Musheke et al. 2013; Suthar et al. 2013; Hensen et al. 2015).
 The door-to-door delivery of finger-prick HTS is, however, resource intensive.
-Providing the option to HIV test using an oral HIV self-test during household delivery of HTS may reach more individuals with HTS and reduce the resources required to provide door-to-door HTS.
+Providing the option to use an oral HIV self-test during household delivery of HTS may reach more individuals and reduce the resources required to provide door-to-door HTS.